 Jerome Bixby (1923-98) was a writer who dabbled in a number of genres and different media during his career.
 Bixby wrote several novels, although is mostly known for his short stories.
 He delivered several scripts for genre movies, including Curse of the Faceless Man (1958), It!
 The Terror from Beyond Space (1958), The Lost Missile (1958) and, most famously, the original story for Fantastic Voyage (1966).
 He also wrote several episodes of Star Trek (1966-9) and the famous It’s a Good Life episode of The Twilight Zone (1959-63), which was later remade as a segment of Twilight Zone – The Movie (1983).

 Bixby started writing the script for The Man From Earth in the 1960s but only completed his final draft just before his death in 1998.
+Many of the ideas here appear in his earlier Star Trek episode Requiem for Methuselah (1969) in which The Enterprise crew encounter Flint (James Daly), a man who reveals he has lived as Brahms and da Vinci.
 Fittingly, The Man From Earth remains Bixby’s single best work to date, an appropriate tribute to his career.
 Correspondingly, Jerome Bixby’s name is placed above the title of the opening credits, even before any of the cast.

 The director is Richard Schenkman who had previously made a series of Playboy video specials and several indie films, including The Pompatus of Love (1995), Went to Coney Island on a Mission from God … Be Back by Five (1998) and And Then Came Love (2007), none of which attained any particular notice, and a few commercial projects such as Angel 4: Undercover (1994) and the action film October 22nd (1998), although he did subsequently go onto make Abraham Lincoln vs. Zombies (2012) for The Asylum, as well as wrote scripts for other Asylum films with the likes of 100° Below 0 (2013) and Zombie Night (2013).